lanarkite99/YT_Downloader/README.md

    - [Download the latest release here](https://github.com/lanarkite99/YT_Downloader/blob/master/dist/main.exe).

 2. **Run the Application**
-   - Double-click the `ProxyDown.exe` file to launch the app.
+   - Double-click the `main.exe` file to launch the app.

 3. **Download Videos**
    - Paste a YouTube video link into the input field.